kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 - **SourceEditorCommand.swift** defines an object that conforms to the `XCSourceEditorCommand` protocol which consists of one required method—`perform(with:completionHandler:)`.
 The method is called when a user invokes the extension by selecting a menu item.
 This is where you'll asciiify the passed text.
 - The **Info.plist** of an extension has several important keys under `NSExtension` that point to the classes covered above, as well as providing a name for the command.
 You'll dig into this shortly.

 Select the AsciiifyComment build scheme, then build and run.
-When prompted to choose an app to run, select Xcode and then click **Run**.
+When prompted to choose an app to run, select Xcode (version 8 or above) and then click **Run**.
 A version of Xcode will launch with a dark icon, activity viewer, and splash screen icon as seen below:

 ![width=70% bordered](./images/test-xcode-splash.png)